General Course Policies

 • Come to class consistently.
 Prompt, consistent attendance is essential to your success.
 As the Undergraduate Bulletin explains, “St. Edward’s University considers regular attendance in all classes one of the important obligations of the student.”

-• You may miss up to three class meetings without penalty.
-However, you still must keep up with the course.
-Stay in touch with me and I can try to help you keep up.
-If you are not prepared for class, and cannot participate meaningfully, I may deem that lack of preparation an absence.
+• If you are not prepared for class, and cannot participate meaningfully, I may deem that lack of preparation an absence.
 Please keep up with the readings and other work.

-• If you miss five or more class meetings before the drop deadline and “ghost” the class (missing class meetings, not responding to efforts to contact you, not turning in work, and have essentially disappeared), I reserve the right to drop you from the course with a grade of “WA.”
-If you remain on the roster after the drop deadline and become a “ghost,” you will probably earn a course grade of “F.”
+• If you miss five class meetings, I will likely drop you from the course with a grade of “WA.”
+If you remain on the roster after the drop deadline and become a “ghost,” you will earn a grade of “F.”

 • Come to class on time and attend the whole meeting.